Committed to connecting the world

 Session 1: Exploration of Optical PHYs Addressing 800 Gb/s and Beyond

-This session will explore the development of optical PHYs addressing 800 Gb/s and 1.6 Tb/s and explore common areas of interest between the IEEE P802.3dj Task Force and the ITU-T. The session will also explore the use of statistical link design approaches being considered within the IEEE P802.3dj project based on Recommendation ITU-T G.652 “Characteristics of a single-mode optical fibre and cable.”
+This session explored the development of optical PHYs addressing 800 Gb/s and 1.6 Tb/s and explore common areas of interest between the IEEE P802.3dj Task Force and the ITU-T. The session also explored the use of statistical link design approaches being considered within the IEEE P802.3dj project based on Recommendation ITU-T G.652 “Characteristics of a single-mode optical fibre and cable.”

 ModeratorsJohn D’Ambrosia, Futurewei, IEEE P802.3dj Task Force Chair & Steve Gorshe, Microchip, ITU-T Q11/15 Rapporteur